 Last week, Craig L. Josephberg, a Meyers Associates, LP stockbroker, was arrested for engaging in a penny stock fraud scheme involving many securities including CodeSmart Holdings, Cubed, Inc., StarStream Entertainment, Inc. and The Staffing Group, LTD. He was indicted along with A.J.
 Discala, Marc E. Wexler, Kyleen Cane, Victor Azrak and Ira Schapiro for allegedly defrauding investors and potential investors in several public companies.
 The scheme in which Mr. Josephberg allegedly participated was "built on lies, deceit and manipulated trading activity to defraud the securities markets and investing public," according to the US Attorney's office for the Eastern District of New York.
 Mr. Joesphberg's alleged "pump and dump" scheme included false and misleading press releases and SEC filings, stock market manipulation techniques such as "wash trades," "matched trades," "marking the close," and unauthorized trading for clients who entrusted the stockbrokers with their life savings.
 As in all such schemes, the price of the various public corporations climbs for no real reason and then falls from the sky with the investors holding worthless stock.
 Mr. Josephberg's clients were allegedly on the dumping side of the scheme.
 According to the FBI, some of the victims had no idea that the stock was being purchased in their accounts by the stockbrokers.
 The fraudulent scheme purportedly took place in 2013 and this year.

-The Law Offices of Robert Wayne Pearce, P.A. filed a claim against Santander Securities LLC (Santander).
-A summary of the allegations the Claimants made against the Puerto Rico based brokerage is below.
+The Law Offices of Robert Wayne Pearce, P.A. has filed yet another arbitration claim against Santander Securities, LLC (Santander).
+A summary of the clients' allegations against Santander Securities is below.